christianschleifer/christianschleifer.com/content/post/top-5-programming-and-computer-science-books-2022.md

 ---
 title: "Top 5 Programming and Computer Science Books 2022"
-title: "My top 5 books on programming and computer science 2022"
 date: "2023-01-01"
 description: "List of my top 5 books on programming and computer science at the end of the year 2022."
-tags: ["programming books", "computer science", "top-5"]
+tags: [ "programming books", "computer science", "top-5" ]
 ---

 ## Designing Data-Intensive Applications: Martin Kleppmann

-If you want to learn the ins and outs of data handling in modern, distributed systems, look no further.
-Martin Kleppmann does an incredible job at explaining which tradeoffs you'll have to make with which data store.
+If you're eager to gain a comprehensive understanding of data handling in modern distributed systems, look no further.
-Especially the "Part II.
-Distributed Data" is truly enlightening.
+Martin Kleppmann does an exceptional job of elucidating the tradeoffs you'll encounter with different data storage options.
+Part II, "Distributed Data," is particularly enlightening.

 ## Operating Systems - Three Easy Pieces: Remzi H. Arpaci-Dusseau, Andrea C. Arpaci-Dusseau

-I cannot but admire the authors on their ability to convey complex topics in an understandable way.
-Having structured the book into three sections - Virtualization, Concurrency and Persistence - Remzi and Andrea Arpaci-Dusseau dive deep on how to securely share computer hardware across multiple programs, the pitfalls of running things on multiple processors and the challenges involved in persisting data to disk.
-This is your go-to book if you sometimes find yourself `strace`ing programs, and you want to know what actually happens there.
+I can't help but admire the authors' ability to explain complex topics in an accessible manner.
+The book is divided into three sections — Virtualization, Concurrency, and Persistence — and delves deeply into securely sharing computer hardware among multiple programs, the challenges of multiprocessing, and data persistence.
+This is your go-to resource if you often find yourself scrutinizing program traces and want to uncover what's really happening.

 ## Computer Networking - A Top-Down Approach: James Kurose, Keith Ross

-Computer networking made easy.
-Easy but not superficial!
-In fact, this book explores the details of the protocols building the foundation for computer networks and the Internet in particular.
-I cannot tell you how many times the knowledge gained from this book has saved my a** at work.
-After all, it's always DNS or network.
+Get ready for an easy-to-understand journey through the world of computer networking.
+However, don't mistake its simplicity for superficiality!
+The book delves into the intricacies of the protocols that underpin computer networks, with a particular focus on the Internet.
+The knowledge gained from this book has been invaluable to me countless times, especially when troubleshooting DNS or network-related issues.

 ## Effective Java - Third Edition: Joshua Bloch

-Definitely no introductory book to the Java programming language.
-But as soon as you have learnt the basic syntax of Java, I'd highly recommend reading the book.
-Joshua Bloch is an industry expert who has taken part in designing and implementing Java platform features.
-Nevertheless, the book is written in an easily understandable language.
-True experts can express complex problems with simple words!
+While not an introductory book on Java programming, I highly recommend it once you've grasped the language's basic syntax.
+Joshua Bloch, an industry expert involved in designing and implementing Java platform features, has created a masterpiece.
+Despite the complex subject matter, the book's language remains easily understandable.
+Even experienced developers can appreciate how Bloch effortlessly simplifies intricate problems.

 ## Java Concurrency in Practice: Brian Goetz

-This book has been on my list for long.
-This Christmas, I took the time to read it.
-And it was well worth the time.
-This book doesn't merely show you the API of concurrency classes in Java (which you could easily do on your own using the Java docs), but discusses and explains the trade-offs that were made when designing these classes.
-I especially like the section on the Java memory model.
-If you ever wondered what the effects of the `volatile` keyword in Java are, then this is the book for you.
+This book has been on my reading list for quite some time, and this Christmas I finally dedicated time to devouring its contents.
+It was well worth the wait.
+Unlike a mere documentation of Java's concurrency classes, this book delves into the design tradeoffs behind them.
+The section on the Java memory model is particularly fascinating.
+If you've ever pondered the impact of the volatile keyword in Java, this book will provide the answers you seek.